It all comes down to how much a divorce deal would cost.

 And on our side of the Channel?
 Weak as the PM’s hold on office is, the Tories’ lust and habit for power is undiminished.
 Never bet against Conservative “blood” being thicker than political “water”.

 That instinct for power together with austerity-induced nationalism is a double whammy that a proto pro-deal majority has to overcome.

 Taking the Party’s message out to the country as the Shadow Chancellor and Leader of the Opposition are doing is the best way to build support.

 Aided by Owen Jones’s unseat-a-minister efforts, and using the energy of Momentum and other newly active young people, it captures the imagination and engages with people in a way Conservatives have forgotten how to.

 The disenfranchised feel they have a voice and a champion – and a way forward.

 So, the last thing we do is deny the validity of the Brexit vote.
 Yes, electoral laws should have made the £350m-a-week-for-the-NHS actionable.
 Yes, the vote was close(ish).

 Those in favour of a second referendum were very evident at TUC and Labour conferences, and there must be scrutiny (up to and including a public vote, perhaps) of the final deal.

 Part of any effort to counter the “no deal” rhetoric is to be clear and united in acknowledging that we are leaving.
-Fudge this and only hard Brexiters benefit from confusion and even hurt or alienation in the collective public mind.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Fudge this and only hard Brexiters benefit from confusion and even hurt or alienation in the collective public mind.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.